Łukta

 Łukta is a village in Ostróda County, Warmian-Masurian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Łukta.
-It lies approximately 15 km north-east of Ostróda and 28 km west of the regional capital Olsztyn.
 The village lies on the river Łukta.

 The village is the location of a local road junction, where three voivodeship roads meet: the 527, 530 and 531.

 From 1975 to 1998 Łukta was in Olsztyn Voivodeship.

 The village has a football club Warmiak Łukta, a regional development foundation Fundacja Rozwoju Regionu Łukta, a church with churchyard and tower, restaurants, groceries and a dairy.

 History

 The village was first mentioned in 1340, and given a charter (possibly not for the first time) in 1352.
 In 1414, at a time of wars, the village was destroyed by the Polish army.
 At that time four taverns, one mill and twelve households were burned down.

 Historical buildings

 A Gothic church (since World War II dedicated to the Black Madonna of Częstochowa) was built in 1407; the tower was added in 1700.
 In the main altar there is a triptych from about 1580, with a sculpture of the Madonna made of wood.
 The pulpit dates from the 16th century.
 The church contains two 17th-century gravestones: that of Achatius von Borcke and his wife.